Radium bromide: Production

 Radium is obtained from uranium or pitchblende ores by the "Curie method", which involves two major stages.
 In the first stage the ore is treated with sulfuric acid dissolves many components.
 The residue contains, barium, radium, and lead sulfates.
 The mixture will then be treated with sodium chloride and sodium carbonate to remove the lead.
 The second stage involves separation of the barium from the radium.

 Radium bromide can be obtained from radium chloride by reaction with a stream of hydrogen bromide.

 Hazards

 Radium bromide, like all radium compounds, is highly radioactive and very toxic.
 Due to its chemical similarity to calcium, radium tends to accumulate in the bones, where it irradiates the bone marrow and can cause anemia, leukemia, sarcoma, bone cancer, genetic defects, infertility, ulcers, and necrosis.
 Symptoms of poisoning can take years to develop, by which time it is usually too late for any effective medical treatment.
 Radium bromide also poses a severe environmental hazard, amplified due to its high solubility in water, and it can bioaccumulate and cause long-lasting damage to organisms.

-Radium bromide is highly reactive, and crystals can explode if violently shocked or heated.
+Radium bromide is highly reactive, and poses an explosion risk.
 This is, in part, due to self-damage of the crystals by alpha radiation, which weakens the lattice structure.